openaicellular/RANFusion/README.md

 # RAN Fusion a NextG RAN Simulator

 ## Overview
-Welcome to the Next Generation Radio Access Network (RAN) Simulator!
+Welcome to the RANFusion (RAN) Simulator!
 This simple tool is designed to simulate the behavior and performance of 5G networks.
-Our simulator offers a detailed framework to test and analyze various components of 5G technology, including the RAN functionalities and end-to-end communication protocols.
+Our simulator offers a detailed framework to test and analyze various components of 5G technology.
 ![Example Image](images/log.png)

 ## Features